 - Who is SmartEnergy?

 SmartEnergy is an independent electricity supplier committed to providing customers with 100% renewable energy, affordable rates, and excellent customer service.
-Due to the deregulation of energy markets, SmartEnergy can purchase renewable energy credits (RECs) at wholesale prices and pass the best value on to our customers.
+Due to the deregulation of energy markets, SmartEnergy can purchase renewable energy credits (RECs) while seeking to provide real value to our customers.
 Our renewable resources include solar, wind, hydroelectric, and geothermal energy, making us a cleaner option for both your home and our planet.

 - Is SmartEnergy a utility company?